 car driving down country road with spectacular fall colorsAs the vibrant colors of autumn foliage paint the landscape and the air turns crisp and cool, many people eagerly embrace the beauty of fall.
 Whether you’re excited for sweater weather, pumpkin spice latte season, Halloween, or Thanksgiving, fall is a time to be out on the roads, leaf peeping and visiting family.
 However, the changing season also brings with it a set of challenges for drivers.
 We offer these tips to help you and your family stay safe on the road this fall season.

-If you or a loved one is injured in a crash caused by a negligent driver who did not get the memo on safe driving in the fall, reach out to the car accident team at Peterson Law Firm in KC to find out how we can help you secure fair compensation.
+If you or a loved one is injured in a crash caused by a negligent driver who did not get the memo on safe driving in the fall, reach out to the car accident attorneys in Kansas City to find out how we can help you secure fair compensation.

 Be Prepared for These Fall Driving Hazards